Anubhavick/cloud-security-ai/DIAGRAMS.md

-# 🎨 Visual Flow Diagrams (Mermaid)
+# 🎨 Architecture Diagrams

-These diagrams use Mermaid syntax and will render beautifully on GitHub, VS Code (with Mermaid extension), and many markdown viewers.
+Interactive flowcharts and system diagrams using Mermaid.

+> **Note:** These diagrams render beautifully on GitHub!
+View on GitHub for the best experience.

 ---